breuderink/epsilon/README.md

 - are easy to tune.

 # Building
-Epsilon uses CMake for building.
-Create a build directory, and configure the project.
-In the repository root, configure and build the project.
-Then run the unit tests and the examples with CTest:

-# Building
 Epsilon uses Meson for building.
 Install Meson and Ninja, create a build directory, and configure the project.
 In the repository root, configure and build the project, then run the unit tests and examples: